Skip to content

 Hay fever season is officially here.
 With the spring sunshine, comes a certain amount of misery to sufferers across the Western Hemisphere every year.
 However with mounting evidence linking gut health with allergies, we might have the answer to all of your allergy woes!

-Despite the increasing numbers of people affected each year, the public are largely ignorant of the negative and life-altering effects that allergies can have on the lives of sufferers, so there is an urgent need to address this often dangerous health issue.
+Despite the increasing numbers of people affected each year, the public remain largely ignorant of the negative and life-altering effects that allergies can have on the lives of sufferers, so there is an urgent need to address this often dangerous health issue.
 Some allergies, such as hay fever, are obvious to all as the misery of sneezing, runny noses and itchy eyes are very apparent.
 But for other sufferers, allergies are an invisible and sometimes life-threatening consideration which can dominate their daily lives.

 It isn’t immediately obvious to most people how supplementing with probiotics or friendly bacteria could help allergy sufferers.
 But the question is an interesting one, given that 70% of our immune cells are located in our intestinal tract, and that our resident gut microbiome not only interacts with the immune system but can help to modulate its responses- incredible!1